Stay up to date with new components!

 Tolstoy’s Novels

-You can see that I’ve changed some of the colors on this board using the ::part(flap) selector.
-Also, I’m swapping out the message on the board every few seconds using a simple callback scheduled with setInterval.
+I’m swapping out the message on the board every few seconds using a simple callback scheduled with setInterval.
+Use the source, Luke.

 Rolling Forward

-There’s not much of a roadmap for this component, but I would love to see whole words shown on one flap just like the destinations on the train station board at the top of the post.
+There’s not much of a roadmap for this component, but I’m open to ideas.
+I would love to see whole words shown on one flap just like the destinations in the video of the train station board at the top of the post.
+An event that fired when the animation finished might be useful for chaining these animations together as well.

 Can you think of other improvements?
-Of course, if you find bugs or have feature requests, please file a new issue on GitHub.
+Of course, if you have bugs or feature requests, please file a new issue on GitHub.